The Reality of Germany's Opportunity Card

 Expats’ Advice

 “You’ll have great difficulty accessing the German labor market without at least B1.
-The number of English-speaking roles is very low.”— Reddit, r/germany
+The number of English-speaking roles is very low.”—User on Reddit, r/germany

 Long-term residents confirm: German is non-negotiable if you want a stable career.